GabeScott/standard-works-vault/General Conference/1988 April - Shepherds of Israel.md

 # Shepherds of Israel

-*By John R. Lasater - Of the First Quorum of the Seventy*
+By Elder John R. Lasater - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1988 General Conference*